jiayiliujiayi/work/worklogs.md

     - [x] talked to jeff:
       - [x] send CCA plots on counts
       - [x] send UMAP plots on counts respectively
+    - [ ] try harmony
+      - [ ] walkthrough
-    - [ ] try harmony: on all types of cells
+      - [ ] on all types of cells
-  - [ ] zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
+  - [x] zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
     - [x] zinbwave corrections
     - [x] compare before and after distribution
-    - [ ] if satisfiedly corrected, then umap on the corrected one
+    - [x] if satisfiedly corrected, then umap on the corrected one
 - wrapups
   - [x] patient PMH
     - [x] 007 PMH not available